visit-dav/visit/src/doc/using_visit/Preferences/File_Locations.rst

   select a database file to open at startup.
-VisIt_ uses the :ref:`file's extension <Supported File Types>` to decide what `type of database <http://visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports>`_ the file is and then select the appropriate plug-in to read it.
+VisIt_ uses the :ref:`file's extension <Supported File Types>` to decide what `type of database <http://visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports>`_ the file is and then select the appropriate plugin to read it.
 * Format: Varies by
   `database type <http://visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports>`_.